bioperl/bioperl.github.io/formats/sequence_formats/MetaFASTA_sequence_format.md

 It can be also used as a multiple alignment format.

-Heikki Lehvxc3xa4slaiho's original specs for this format and the responses can be found [here](http://thread.gmane.org/gmane.comp.lang.perl.bio.general/1370/focus=1370):
+Heikki Lehväslaiho's original specs for this format and the responses can be found [here](http://thread.gmane.org/gmane.comp.lang.perl.bio.general/1370/focus=1370):

 Example
 -------